mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-connect/Disconnect_button.md

 **Step 1**

-1. Create a subscription on MM for desired project in Jira.
-2. Go to the connected Jira instance.
-3. Open the subscribed Jira board.
-4. Perform any activity(for eg. add any comment) on the desired issue for which the subscription is already created.
-5. Go back to the channel in MM.
+1. Run the `/jira connect` command and connect the user.
+2. On the connection confirmation page, click on the disconnect button.

 **Expected**

-The user should get the comment notification in the channel through the Jira bot.
+The user should be able to disconnect from the Jira instance.